UPC/ravada/docs/INSTALL.md

 #Mysql Database

 ## MySQL user
-Create a database named "ravada".
+Create a database named "ravada". in this stage the system wants you to identify a password for your sql.

     $ mysqladmin -u root -p create ravada